5 Signs You've Mastered the Funnel-Focused Approach to Content Briefing

 You can effortlessly match content intent to funnel stages

 User intent is the reason behind someone's search or click.
 It's what they're trying to accomplish when they land on your content.
+Understanding this is key for every content marketer.

 Now, here's where it gets interesting: user intent and funnel stages are like two peas in a pod.
 They're closely connected, and getting this connection right is a sure sign you've got the funnel-focused approach handled.
 Think about it:

 - TOFU – Users are often looking for general information or answers to broad questions.
+This is where you provide educational content to a broad audience.

 - MOFU – They're comparing options or seeking more detailed insights.
+They are moving from the awareness stage into the consideration stage.

 Let's look at a quick example.

 Say you're in the project management software business.
 A TOFU brief might focus on "What is agile project management?"
 This matches the informational intent of someone just starting to explore the topic.
-A BOFU brief could be about "Top 5 agile project management tools compared.

 You know the distinct differences between TOFU, MOFU, BOFU